minshi123/gitlab/doc/user/group/saml_sso/index.md

 ##### Other restrictions for Group-managed accounts

 > [Introduced in GitLab 12.9](https://gitlab.com/gitlab-org/gitlab/issues/12420)

-Projects within groups with enabled group-managed accounts are not to be shared with groups outside of parent group or with members who are not users managed by this group.
-The same restriction concers projects forked from or to those groups.
+Projects within groups with enabled group-managed accounts are not to be shared with:

+- Groups outside of the parent group
+- Members who are not users managed by this group

+This restriction also applies to projects forked from or to those groups.

 #### Assertions